asian turkey balls.

 - Lime wedges, for serving

-Preheat oven to 450 degrees.
 Cook rice in salted water according to package directions.
-Remove from heat and top with shredded carrot.
-Let stand, covered, 5 minutes, then stir in carrot and fluff rice with a fork.
+Remove from heat and top with shredded carrot and sliced scallion greens.
+Let stand, covered, 5 minutes, then stir in carrot and onion and fluff rice with a fork.

 Meanwhile, in a medium bowl, combine breadcrumbs and 3 tablespoons water.
 Let stand 5 minutes until fluffy.
 Add turkey, scallion whites, cilantro, fish sauce, Sriracha, sugar, garlic, and 1 1/2 teaspoons salt.
 Gently mix to combine and form into 12 meatballs.

-In a large nonstick skillet, heat 1 teaspoon oil over medium-high.
-In batches, brown meatballs on all sides, 10 minutes total (add up to 1 teaspoon oil as needed).
-Transfer to a rimmed baking sheet and bake until cooked through, 10 minutes.
-Serve meatballs with rice, scallion greens, lime wedges and additional Sriracha.
+In a large skillet (a grill pan or cast iron work great), heat oil over medium-high.
+In batches, brown meatballs on all sides, roughly 10 minutes total, until cooked through.
+Drain on paper towel-lined plate.
+Serve with rice, lime wedges and additional Sriracha.

 Filed under: asian, entertaining, guilt-free, herbs, quick meals, turkey | 2 Comments